T-NOVA/proxy-build/README.md

 The PXaaS vNF enables the provider to deploy a proxy/filtering/web access service on demand onto a cloud infrastructure.

+Squid typically uses only a single processor, even on a multi-processor machine.
+To get increased web-caching performance, it is better to scale the web cache out across multiple vNFs.

 ## Host machine requirements